Akshay-Hegde/mystreams-pyrocms/README.md

 ### Plugin

-MyStreams has a plugin with following methods:
+MyStreams has a plugin with following methods.
+Examples are for the full streams.php example in this repo!

 mystreams:cycle